wyntau/angular-ios-alertview/README.md

 3. inject `iosAlertView` in you angular app

 ### All options
-(Note: some options are specific to different alertview type, e.g. `showTimes` is only for `iosAlertView.remind`)
+(Note: some options are specific to different alertview type, e.g. `remindTime` is only for `iosAlertView.remind`)

 - `title`, alertview title, default empty
 - `text`, alertview content, support html string. default empty